emsesp/docs/Configure-firmware.md

 - DAC 8bit
 - PWM: max. frequency 5000Hz, resolution 13bits
 - Counter/timer/rate trigger on high->low edge with 15 ms debounce.
 Only for low pulserates.

+## Customization

+This page shows all registered entities and allows to exclude commands and values from publishing via mqtt/api or remove them from dashboard.
+The dashboard only shows entities with values, the customization page shows all.
+If a entity has no value, it is supported by ems-esp, but not by your boiler/thermostat/etc.